-In 1939, Stalin shocked the world with the signing of the Nazi – Soviet pact which agreed non aggression and also in secret agreed to carve up Poland.
+In 1939, Stalin shocked the world with the signing of the Nazi-Soviet pact which agreed on non-aggression with Germany, and also in secret agreed to carve up Poland.
 When Germany attacked Poland on 1st September 1939, the Soviet Union also attacked in the East.

-When Stalin was warned of an impending invasion in 1941, Stalin couldn’t believe that Adolf Hitler would attack the Soviet Union.
+When Stalin was warned of an impending invasion by Nazi Germany in 1941, Stalin couldn’t believe that Adolf Hitler would attack the Soviet Union.
 When German forces streamed over the border, the Soviet Union was almost defenceless and German forces swept through the country reaching almost the outskirts of Moscow by 1942.
-However, at Stalingrad the tide of battle was turned and slowly Russian forces pushed back the Germans beginning the long push back into Germany.
+However, at Stalingrad, the tide of battle was turned and slowly Russian forces pushed back the Germans beginning the long push back into Germany.

-After the end of the Second World War, Stalin became desperate to get the Nuclear bomb, after seeing its devastating effects in Japan.
+After the end of the Second World War, Stalin became desperate to get the nuclear bomb, after seeing its devastating effects in Japan.
 This became more important as the end of the Second World War gave way to the Cold War between the US and Soviet Block.
 Stalin was instrumental in creating the Eastern Block and Warsaw Pact – denying Eastern European countries the opportunity to pursue democratic self-government.

 Stalin died in 1953 after suffering a stroke.